News

 Dr. Bloch-Elkouby moderated the plenary Friend or foe?
 An update and future directions on AI applications in psychotherapy research with Dr. Aafjes-van Doorn.

 She presented a paper at the SPR 2025 annual conference.
 In the Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care panel, she presented the paper The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study.
-She co-authored a paper in the __ panel,
+She was also a discussant of What’s Tricky about Transforming Training?
+A Discussion on Training Providers structured discussion session.

 RA posters